frodbej/scmoctym/data/README.md

 The method also requires the cell cluster assignments associated with each dataset (`cluster_<dataset>.tsv`), which can be downloaded from the same repository.

-All the credit for the original datasets, cluster annotations, and preprocessing pipelines goes to the **original authors** of that work.
+All the credit for the original datasets and cluster annotations goes to the original authors of that work.